meetkabeershah/meetkabeershah.github.io/_posts/2017-1-5-How-do-you-find-the-missing-number-in-a-given-integer-array-of-1-to-10-in-javascript-typescript.md

 ---
 layout: post
-title: How do you find the missing number in a given integer array of 1 to 10 in javascript/typescript?
+title: How do you find the missing number in a given integer array of 1 to 10 in typescript or javascript?
 ---

 One of the most famous interview question is

 > How do you find the missing number in a given integer array of 1 to 10?

 There are so many ways to solve it!
-Since, I work on javascript/typescript - I have formulized this solution:
+Since, I work on typescript or javascript - I have formulized this solution:

 ```
 var a = [1,2,3,5,6,8,9,10],